Arjun-G-Ravi/AI-Notes/04_NLP/10_Transformers.md

 ![Alt text](BHzGVskWGS_3jEcYYi6miQ.png)

 # 1. Self Attention
-(It is used to update embedding of input words, inorder to include the context.)
+(It is used to update embedding of input words, inorder to include the context.
+It is done in multiple heads as Q, K, V system.)

 The key innovation of transformers is their self-attention mechanism, which enables transformers to `capture long-range dependencies in data`, making them well-suited for tasks involving sequences.
 It is a mechanism that `update the embedding of input words inorder to allows the model to consider the context(the words around that word) of a word in a sentence when encoding it as a numeric vector.`